Gainsight is an amazing tool that can offer great value.

 But since Gainsight provides a product tours feature add-on for an unreasonably high price and limited function, UserGuiding deserves a spot as a Gainsight alternative – especially a Gainsight PX alternative.

-UserGuiding has integrations with Intercom and HubSpot, so you can still benefit from CRM features and customer success tools while having a great-looking product walkthrough that blends right in with your product.
+UserGuiding is a digital adoption platform that has integrations with Intercom and HubSpot, so you can still benefit from CRM features and customer success tools while having a great-looking product walkthrough that blends right in with your product.